jbogard/bulk-writer/README.md

             ===                           ===                           ===
            Buffer                        Buffer                        Buffer

 Since each stage is running on its own thread, we need to be careful so that the stage's thread doesn't end before all the items the pipeline needs to process have been pushed through.
-We also want to block bulk copy until an item is ready to write.
+We also want to block `SqlBulkCopy` until an item is ready to write.
 In essence, what we need is a buffer that is thread-safe and blocks the current thread until a new item is available. .NET already has such a buffer, `BlockingCollection<T>`.

 To implement a pipeline like this, you would do the following: